 ……

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLMR Support subfield of the Common Info field of transmitted Basic variant Multi-Link elements to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.
-An MLD
+An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLMR Support subfield of the Common Info field of transmitted Basic variant Multi-Link elements to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0 if the MLD has dot11EHTEMLSROptionImplemented equal to true.
+An MLD with both dot11EHTEMLMROptionImplemented and dot11EHTEMLSROptionImplemented equal to false shall set EML Capabilities Present subfield to 0.(#6742, 8359)

 ……

+(#4720, 4242)When a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true (re)associates with an AP MLD, the EMLSR mode is disabled by default.
 If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after MLD association(#6608), then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.

 ……